Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

 - Use internationally recognized tools and instruments for conducting risk-of-bias assessments of included studies.

-- Conduct strength of evidence (GRADE) assessments dually and independently with third-person adjudication for conflicts.
+- Conduct strength of evidence (GRADE) assessments.

 - Post draft reports for public comment, distribute them for expert peer review, and revise reports based on feedback.